TheKatnips/TreeAdaPoinTr_UrbanTwig/README.md

 The implementation is based on three key repositories:

 - The original PoinTr repository by yuxumin,

 - Updated installation instructions by LucasColas,

 - And treePoinTr by alBrnd.

+Important : The folder containing all the models, datasets, and inferences is too large, so it will be available via a link.
+It also contains the updated Jupyter script to apply the model to an entire tree, slicing it into chunks to apply the model.

 # Initial introduction by alBrnd (treePoinTR)